-Sequoia National Park is home the largest tree in the entire world (by trunk volume) named General Sherman and along with Moro Rock it is one of the most popular attractions in the entire park.
-During the summer months it is accessed by the park tram which drops you off a tenth of a mile from the tree.
-During the off months, when the tram is not running, it is accessed by the below trail which takes you from the parking lot about a half mile away, down to this famous tree.
+Sequoia National Park is home to the largest tree in the entire world (by trunk volume) named General Sherman and the second largest tree in the world, General Grant.
+Both are awesome spots to visit in the park, with General Sherman being one of the park’s top spots.
+During the summer months, it is accessed by the park tram which drops you off a tenth of a mile from the tree.
+During the off months, when the tram is not running, it is accessed by the below trail which takes you from the parking lot about a half-mile away, down to this famous tree.
 No trip to California is complete without gawking at the largest tree in the world, here is all the info on how to see it.

 - 1 mile round trip

 - Information from my visit in 2015, 2017 and 2019

 In 1879, General Sherman Tree was named after the American Civil War general William Tecumseh Sherman, by naturalist James Wolverton, who had served as a lieutenant in the 9th Indiana Cavalry under Sherman.
 In 1931, following comparisons with the nearby General Grant tree, General Sherman was identified as the largest tree in the world.
 One result of this process was that wood volume became widely accepted as the standard for establishing and comparing the size of different trees.

 When you arrive at the parking lot you will see that it is massive and holds a lot of cars.
 I imagine that it can fill up during popular times of the year but when I went in May it was only half full.
 It has bathrooms and a lot of information about the surrounding area as well.
 It’s a great place to explore before you start your trek to the General Sherman Tree.